Offshore Standards and Research Validation

 - Third-party design verification of innovative floating and fixed-bottom wind turbines

-NREL's standards and testing capabilities address the need to validate our experience with emerging offshore wind industry.
+NREL's standards and research validation capabilities address the need to validate our experience with emerging offshore wind industry.

-Turbine tests run by NREL's experienced testing staff include certification compliance to the latest IEC standards for power performance, load measurement, acoustic emissions, and power quality.
+Turbine research run by NREL's experienced staff includes certification compliance to the latest IEC standards for power performance, load measurement, acoustic emissions, and power quality.
 In fact, NREL engineers helped to write these wind turbine standards over the past two decades.
 NREL is fully accredited by the American Association of Laboratory Accreditors (A2LA) to conduct these tests.

 NREL's National Wind Technology Center (NWTC) introduced customized sensors and instrumentation to advance the industry.
 NWTC has been responsible for some of the wind industry's landmark experiments, such as the NASA Ames unsteady aerodynamics experiment.
 The center leads the Gearbox Reliability Collaborative.
-In addition to its strength in field testing wind turbines, the NWTC also houses the nation's premier laboratory facilities for structural testing of wind turbine blades, drivetrains, and major wind turbine structural components.
+In addition to its strength in field research validation of wind turbines, the NWTC also houses the nation's premier laboratory facilities for structural research of wind turbine blades, drivetrains, and major wind turbine structural components.

-For further detail on NREL's Testing capabilities, see Testing.
+For further detail on NREL's research validation capabilities, see Testing.